cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 to get the number.
 When the number is finally set in the application, then the `gte` and `lte` assertions pass and the test passes.

-<DocsImage src="/img/guides/retry-ability/random-number-callback.gif" alt="Random number using callback" ></DocsImage>
+<DocsImage src="/img/guides/retry-ability/v10/random-number-callback.gif" alt="Random number using callback"></DocsImage>

 ### Use aliases